Tune in: Research and health-related webcasts of interest to the autism community

 Webinars sponsored by the Autism Speaks Autism Treatment Network & the Autism Intervention Research Network on Physical Health

 Advances in Autism Research & Care (AARC) is a free, monthly webinar series sponsored by the Autism Intervention Research Network on Physical Health (AIR-P) and the Autism Speaks Autism Treatment Network (ATN).
 Webinar topics alternate between research reports by ATN/AIR-P investigators and trending topics in autism healthcare.
 Though aimed primarily at educating healthcare providers, the webinars are open to the public.
 We extend a special welcome to members of the autism community.

 Adolescents, Internet Safety and Autism

-Led by psychologist Rachel Loftin, director of the Autism Assesment, Research, Treatment & Services (AARTS) Center, at Rush University Medical Center, in Chicago.
+Led by Rachel Loftin, a licensed clinical psychologist and former director of the Autism Assessment, Research, Treatment & Services (AARTS) Center, at Rush University Medical Center: www.rush.edu/autism

 Family/Caregiver Spillover Effects and Economic Evaluation of Autism Care

 Led by autism health system researcher Nalin Payakachat, of the University of Arkansas for Medical Sciences.